 THE AGNYETT

-Designated State & Sovereign
+Inherent to State & Sovereign Civilization,

 Gods audacious enough to claim that they remember existence long before their arrival in the Agnyett are a rare find—especially who continue to roam the extant in our present-Modern.
 But there are those that will hint that, in a wider context, out there in a largely unknown cosmos—cataclysms of desperate proportions are not as uncommon as a living soul might be inclined to think.